Skip to content

 • Integration-heavy backends (APIs, protocols, devices)

-• IoT and edge computing environments
+• IoT and edge/cloud computing environments

 • DevSecOps-oriented tooling